coder/coder/docs/admin/scaling/scale-testing.md

-## Scale Testing
+# Scale Testing

 Scaling Coder involves planning and testing to ensure it can handle more load without compromising service.
 This process encompasses infrastructure setup, traffic projections, and aggressive testing to identify and mitigate potential bottlenecks.

-A dedicated Kubernetes cluster for Coder is Kubernetes cluster specifically configured to host and manage Coder workloads.
+A dedicated Kubernetes cluster for Coder is recommended to configure, host and manage Coder workloads.
 Kubernetes provides container orchestration capabilities, allowing Coder to efficiently deploy, scale, and manage workspaces across a distributed infrastructure.
 This ensures high availability, fault tolerance, and scalability for Coder deployments.
 Coder is deployed on this cluster using the
 [Helm chart](../../install/kubernetes.md#install-coder-with-helm).

+## Methodology

 Our scale tests include the following stages: